 Shown above: 23.75 " W x 69" L x 35" H Oak, Mirrors; Two Stereoscopes (left) photograph of William Merritt Chase with students (1900, Shinnecock Hills Summer School of Art) by Albert Chittenden collection Hope Sandrow recreated as a stereoscope by Sandrow and Skogsbergh, 2012; (right) mirror (2020)

-Colonial Curio Cabinet owned by Samuel L. Parrish installed at (1897) Art Museum at Southampton gifted (2012) by Southampton Historical Museum to Sandrow, where she exhibited (Re)collecting and American’s Dream, for Platform Genius Loci: Observational Findings
+Colonial Curio Cabinet owned by Samuel L. Parrish installed at (1897) Art Museum at Southampton gifted (2012) by Southampton History Museum to Sandrow, where she exhibited (Re)collecting and American’s Dream, for Platform Genius Loci: Observational Findings

 Updates: (2020) Observational Findings placeholder: untitled (Hope) open air studio Shinnecock Hills; (2021), Observational Findings placeholder: untitled (Reflective) open air studio Shinnecock Hills